Reimagining peace and transition processes amid changing conflict landscapes

 PA-X data underpins a suite of digital tools to support research and practice, including visualisations, dashboards, interactive timelines, infographics, and the PeaceFem app on women’s inclusion in peace processes.

 We work to understand peace and transition process dilemmas across the Middle East, East and North Africa, and Asia.
 Our core research countries are Iraq, Somalia, South Sudan, Sudan, Syria, and Yemen.
 These countries exemplify fragment state dynamics and require new frameworks for approaching transition processes.

-We also work in a number of countries for ‘praxis’ (practice-based) comparative research, where research is focused on active peace and transition support to in-time issues.
+We also work in a number of countries for practice-based comparative research, focusing on active peace and transition support to in-time issues.
 These include Afghanistan, Ethiopia/Ogaden, Myanmar, and Ukraine.

 The geopolitical dimensions of our work inform better understanding of how non-ODA states such as Russia, China, United Arab Emirates, and Qatar, and a range of regional organisations intervene in peace and transition processes, and with what goals.

 Conciliation Resources, Conflict and Civicness Research Group at LSE, Coventry University’s Centre for Trust, Peace and Social Relations, Dialectiq, Edinburgh Centre for Constitutional Law, International IDEA, LSE Middle East Centre, Queens University Belfast, University of St Andrews, University of Stirling, and the University of Glasgow.

 We also work with a range of partners in the field, including Yemen Policy Centre, Yemen Polling Centre, Peace Track Initiative, and more.

 PeaceRep is funded by UK Aid from the Foreign, Commonwealth and Development Office (FCDO), UK.